 Q What will students do if they are experiencing symptoms or otherwise believe they may have contracted COVID-19?

 - Remain home.
-Contact Sophia Iglesias, Student Affairs and Housing Coordinator, to let her now you are feeling unwell or have a close contact that has tested positive.
-Contact Unidad Médica to schedule a test (we will go over requesting an appointment during orientation).
+Contact Sophia Iglesias, Student Affairs and Housing Coordinator, to let her know you are feeling unwell or have a close contact that has tested positive.
+Contact Unidad Médica to schedule an appointment (we will discuss how to request an appointment during orientation).
 Remain in quarantine until results are returned.